 What kind of setup and art materials

 People who do video conferencing art therapy sessions require a tablet, phone or computer with a camera and speakers.
+We use a PIPEDA-compliant zoom app.
 They also need an internet connection with our suggested app, a private, quiet area with a workspace and their art supplies handy.
 We have an art supply kit available for purchase, click here.

 Art supplies should be pencils, pencil crayons, markers, acrylic or watercolour paints and brushes, air dry clay and or play dough, magazines, glue and scissors (for collage) and pastels.
 An art journal, 9 x 12 inches with thick paper is useful, however paper can be larger up to 22 x 28 inches.

 Follow the link on the right to message your inquiries.